sendgrid/docs/source/Classroom/Basics/Billing/how_to_read_your_invoice.md

 2. Billing Email
 {% endanchor %}

-**The email address where you receive SendGrid statements.** By default, this is the primary email address on file in your account, but you can update it to a different address from the [Plan & Billing Details](https://app.sendgrid.com/settings/billing) page.
+**The email address where you receive SendGrid statements.** By default, this is the primary email address on file in your account.
+You can update it anytime from the [Plan & Billing Details](https://app.sendgrid.com/settings/billing) page.
 If you override the billing email address in this way, the primary email address on file will stop receiving invoices.

 Need to send invoices to multiple addresses?
 Consider creating a [role address](https://sendgrid.com/docs/Classroom/Deliver/Address_Lists/role_addresses.html) on your side that includes the all of billing stakeholders in your organization, or send an email to [billing@sendgrid.com](mailto:billing@sendgrid.com).